madhulathachavali/Effectiveness-of-Drug-Treatments-on-Tumor-Growth/README.md

 Timepoints: Tumor development was measured over a 45-day period

 # Objective
-The goal of this study is to compare the effect of a single drug regimen versus placebo on tumor growth in mice across age groups and timepoints.
+The goal of this study is to compare the effect of a single drug Capomulin versus placebo on tumor growth in mice across age groups and timepoints.

 # Summary Statistics